|Learn how to encourage responsible building and improve the quality of housing for all.|

 - When there’s a community planning or development effort in progress.
 This is a perfect time for housing advocates and other interested parties to push for affordable housing, environmentally and otherwise responsible design, and positive social impact.

 - When there’s an outcry about the lack of decent housing.
-Newspaper or TV items about substandard housing, a building collapse or fire, or simply a growing realization that too many people don’t have fit places to live can fuel a movement to improve the quality of housing in the community.
+Newspaper or TV items about substandard housing or a building collapse or fire, for instance, can bring to the attention of a society the fact that too many people don’t have fit places to live.
+This awareness can fuel a movement to improve the quality of housing in the community.

 - When there’s a crisis.
-If people start to notice that there are many more homeless people on the streets, or that homeless people are freezing to death in the winter, they’ll react.
-The same is true when stories appear about elderly residents freezing to death, dying of the heat, or being assaulted in unsafe and poorly maintained apartments.
-This is a time to work for better housing, both because the public is ready to support it, and because it’s desperately needed.
+If people start to notice that there are many more homeless people on the streets, or learn that people are freezing to death in the winter, they’ll act.
+When elderly residents are dying of the heat or being assaulted in unsafe and poorly maintained apartments, it is time to work for better housing, both because the public is ready to support it, and because it’s desperately needed.

 Unfortunately, it’s all too common that you have to wait until there’s a crisis for the public to notice – no matter how loudly and how long you and others may have been telling them – that housing (or anything else) in the community needs improvement.
-Most people would prefer, subconsciously, to pretend problems don’t exist, because fixing them takes work and money.
-But – since most people are decent at heart – once they’re acknowledged, people will feel an obligation to tend to them.
-For that reason, it’s important to take advantage of the opportunities that arise when the public does let a problem enter its consciousness.
+Most people unintentionally ignore problems because finding solutions can be hard and implementing them even more challenging; it takes lots of work and often financial support as well.
+However, once an issue is brought to attention, , people will feel compelled to address them.
+For that reason, it’s important to take advantage of the opportunities that arise as a tool to advocate for change.
 It may be a long while before you get another chance if you don't capitalize quickly on the one you have.

 - When there’s funding available from a federal, state, or foundation initiative.
 Such an initiative may accompany one of the circumstances above, or it may stand alone.
 In either case, it may be a great opportunity to build (or create through restoration or rehabilitation of existing buildings) better housing in your community.